 - Consolidation isn’t always the answer.
 Sometimes it’s tempting to use balance transfers or loan consolidations as a way of delaying loan payoff.

-- Downsizing: Consider selling your expensive or appreciated home and use the proceeds to pay off your home equity loan or other debts to prepare for a more affordable and debt free retirement.
+Consider selling your expensive or appreciated home and use the proceeds to pay off your home equity loan or other debts to prepare for a more affordable and debt free retirement.
+This concept also applies to vehicles or property you’ve outgrown.

-Maximize Retirement Savings at the Same Time
+3. Maximize Your Retirement Savings at the Same Time

 While paying off debt is important, you shouldn’t neglect your retirement savings.
 Make sure to continue contributing to retirement accounts like your 401(k) or IRA to ensure that you have enough saved to sustain you once you’ve paid off all debts.